Are personal trainer roles intriguing to you?

 Therefore, personal trainers should refer clients who have further questions about nutrition to a more qualified professional, like someone with a nutritionist certification.

-As a personal trainer, it is your responsibility to instruct clients on proper form and technique in regards to exercising.
+As a personal trainer, your responsibility mainly includes instructing individuals on proper form and technique in regards to both training with weights and cardio modalities.

-This ensures the client will be safe and avoid potential injury.
+This keeps the client safe and avoids potential injury on their fitness journey.

 “Don’t strain; just train!”